Takeaways

 Recent scientific research on Japanese knotweed has shown promising results.
 Studies have explored its potential benefits in various areas of health.
 However, it’s important to note that much of this research is still in the early stages.

 Cardiovascular health continues to be a major focus of research on Japanese knotweed.
 Studies have investigated its impact on blood pressure and cholesterol.
-Some research suggests it may help reduce the risk of heart disease7.
+Some research suggests it may help reduce the risk of heart disease.[35]

 Limitations and Future Directions